romana/vpc-router/DEVELOPERS.md

   health-monitor thread with the new combined list of all hosts, via a third queue.
-* The configuration-watcher thread utilizes plugins, which are dynamically loaded, and which are used depending on the selected mode (-m option on the command line).
+* The configuration-watcher thread utilizes plugins, which are dynamically loaded, and which are used depending on the selected mode (`-m` option on the command line).
+* The health monitor thread also uses plugins to support different instance health monitoring options (`--health` option on the command line).
+Those plugins are conceptually very similar to the watcher plugins.

 ## Developing plugins